 In addition, a required Global Opportunities program lets students embrace other cultures through study abroad experiences, and learn how to adapt to a rapidly changing global economy.
 Within six months of graduation, 98 percent of Susquehanna’s business school graduates are either employed or accepted into graduate school.

-“My family always believed that getting an education in the U.S. would set me apart from my peers …” says international student, Busisiwe L. Chapula.
+“My family always believed that getting an education in the U.S. would set me apart from my peers …” says international alumna, Busisiwe L. Chapula.

 Chapula came to Susquehanna University from her native Zambia.
-Preparing to graduate with her degree in accounting in spring 2017, Chapula says she chose Susquehanna because of its size and close proximity to the business centers of Philadelphia, New York City and Washington, D.C.
+As an accounting major, Chapula says she chose Susquehanna because of its size and close proximity to the business centers of Philadelphia, New York City and Washington, D.C.
 Although location wasn’t the only factor.

 “What I like most about attending college here is how much I’ve learned outside of the classroom,” says Chapula.
 “For example, I learned how to expand my network, create and perfect my résumé, and how to speak effectively in front of people.”

-Now that she is ready to graduate with her American business degree, Chapula, like many other graduates, is confident that she will have outstanding opportunities in her home country—or anywhere else in the world she may choose to live and work.
+Like other Susquehanna business students, Chapula is confident that with her American business degree, she will have outstanding opportunities in her home country—or anywhere else in the world she may choose to live and work.